SouthwestAzure/service-fabric-dev-intro/lab3/README.md

-Tutorial: Deploy a .NET application in a Windows container to Azure Service Fabric
+##Deploy a .NET application in a Windows container to Azure Service Fabric

 This tutorial shows you how to containerize an existing ASP.NET application and package it as a Service Fabric application.
 Run the containers locally on the Service Fabric development cluster and then deploy the application to Azure.
 The application persists data in Azure SQL Database.